 with Cathy Wassell, The Autistic Girls Network

 It’s time for another book giveaway!
 We have TWO copies of SEND parent, Cathy Wassell’s new book, Nurturing Autistic Young People, illustrated by Eliza Fricker.
 The book is described as “A Parent's Handbook to Supporting Newly Diagnosed Teens and Pre-Teens”.
 Cathy runs The Autistic Girls Network, and her book is published by JKP.
-She’s here today to tell us about the book — and don’t forget to fill in the giveaway form at the end if you’d like to be in with a chance to win a copy!
+She’s here today to tell us about the book — Please note, this giveaway is now closed

 Building a nurturing environment for your autistic child by Cathy Wassell